yoyo53/Infernape-test-I3/README.md

 ## Step 2

-Use the playwright codegen command to generate some test code - put it under version control, next to the add-team test.
+Use the `playwright codegen` command to generate some test code - put it under version control, next to the add-team test.

 ## Step 3

-* Add a test for one of the bugs you’ve fond during first session - but write the code by hand this time
+* Add a test for one of the bugs you’ve fond during the first session - but write the code by hand this time

 * Refactor so hat you use a test fixture between each test to reset the database